Delayed sleep phase disorder: Non-pharmacological

 Techniques to shift the cycle to earlier times that do not require technology often involve gradually shifting the sleeping time earlier at a pace comfortable for the patient (melatonin may be used as an augment here).
-An alternative strategy can be to delay the waking and sleeping times of the patient by 1–3 hours a day until the desired targets for the waking and sleeping times are reached.

 One example of an artificial treatment strategy is light therapy (phototherapy), with either a bright white lamp providing 10,000 lux at a specified distance from the eyes or a wearable LED device providing 350–550 lux at a shorter distance.
 Sunlight can also be used.
 The light is typically timed for 30–90 minutes at the patient's usual time of spontaneous awakening, or shortly before (but not long before), which is in accordance with the phase response curve (PRC) for light.
 Only experimentation, preferably with specialist help, will show how great an advance is possible and comfortable.
 For maintenance, some patients must continue the treatment indefinitely; some may reduce the daily treatment to 15 minutes; others may use the lamp, for example, just a few days a week or just every third week.
 Whether the treatment is successful is highly individual.
 Light therapy generally requires adding some extra time to the patient's morning routine.
 Patients with a family history of macular degeneration are advised to consult with an eye doctor.
-The use of exogenous melatonin administration (see below) in conjunction with light therapy is common.
+The use of exogenous melatonin administration in conjunction with light therapy is common.